-What does DPO stand for in pregnancy?
+What is DPO in pregnancy?

 Ovulation happens when one of your ovaries releases an egg into your fallopian tube.

 So, if you’re looking to score a BFP (Big Fat Positive) ‒ or a BFN (Big Fat Negative) ‒ on a pregnancy test, you’ll want to pay attention to DPO.

 (BTW, if all these acronyms are feeling a bit OTT, here’s a crash course.)

 So, if you ovulate on Friday, Saturday is 1 DPO, Sunday is 2 DPO, Monday is 3 DPO, Tuesday is 4 DPO, etc.

-Days 25 - 28: If fertilization doesn’t take place, your body will prepare to shed the uterine lining, along with the egg that was released during ovulation.
+- Days 25 - 28: If fertilization doesn’t take place, your body will prepare to shed the uterine lining, along with the egg that was released during ovulation.

 The whole process is managed by hormones, with the key players being estrogen, progesterone, LH (the luteinizing hormone), and FSH (the follicle-stimulating hormone).

-How many DPO do you get symptoms?
+How many DPO do pregnancy symptoms start?

 (The vagueness is annoying, we know ‒ bodies are all so different ‒ but it certainly keeps the story interesting.)

 Some of the early signs of pregnancy (before you miss your period) include: